vfat-io/tycho-indexer/README.md

 With Tycho, clients stay updated with the latest state of **all** protocols they are interested in.
 If they can handle all, they can get all.

+For comprehensive documentation about tycho-indexer, visit our [GitBook](https://docs.propellerheads.xyz/tycho/for-solvers/indexer).

 ## How to Contribute

 We warmly welcome open-source contributions!